SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-05-15-sw-precache.html.markdown

 ];
 ~~~

-Whenever a file's size changes the related MD5 hash changes and the Service Worker can update your application's cache.
+Whenever a file's size changes the related MD5 hash changes, too, and the Service Worker can update your application's cache.

 ## Running sw-precache automatically